sahiliamsso/docs/source/installation-guide/install.md

 ## Uninstallation

-Messed something up, and want to try again?
+Messed something up and want to try again?
 No problem, just uninstall!

 For Ubuntu 14/16, and Debian 8: